panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/07_synchronous_messages/README.md

 The best choice for your microservices communication will depend on the specific needs of your application.
 Consider factors like latency requirements, message volume, and desired level of coupling between services when making your decision.

-## Synchronous Communication with FastAPI, SQLModel, Docker, and Poetry
+## Synchronous Communication with FastAPI, Docker, and Poetry

 https://g.co/gemini/share/3a129f9e5743